pypy/pypy/rpython/doc/jit/vectorization.rst

 * For a guard that checks true/false on a vector integer regsiter, it would be handy to have 2 xmm registers (one filled with zero bits and the other with one every bit).
   This cuts down 2 instructions for guard checking, trading for higher register pressure.
+* prod, sum are only supported by 64 bit data types

 .. _PMUL: http://stackoverflow.com/questions/8866973/can-long-integer-routines-benefit-from-sse/8867025#8867025